discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 This is a proposal for a _Uniform Resource Identifier_ (URI) format for oracle _event identifiers_ (event id).
 We take URI to mean a character string that unqiuely defines a resource without implying its location or how to access it.
-From the URI style event id, a client can determine all the event outcomes attach some meaning to each event outcome.
+From the URI style event id, a client can determine all the event outcomes attach semantics to each.

 ## Motivation

-When executing a _Discreet Log Contract_ two parties agree on an event and a propotion of coins each party will recieve on each possible event outcome.
+When executing a _Discreet Log Contract_ two parties agree on an event and a propotion of coins each party will recieve for each event outcome.
 In addition they must also agree on an _oracle_ who will cryptographically attest to the outcome of an event.
-To do this correctly, the oracle and the two parties have precisely the same understanding of the event and the rules the oracle will decide each outcome.
+To do this correctly, the oracle and the two parties have precisely the same understanding of the event.

-If we have a single URI string that uniquely identifies an event we get the following benefits:
+A single URI string that uniquely identifies an event has the following benefits:

 1. Copy pasteable: A user can easily copy paste the event id into a chat app/DLC software/browerser url.
 2. Trvially serializable: It is easy to byte encode the event id for signing purposes.